 What Does an LLC Organizer Need to Do?

-The Articles of Organization contain basic information about the LLC, such as its business name and address, purpose or business of the company, registered agent name, and address for service of process.
+The Articles of Organization contain basic information about the LLC, such as its business name and address, the purpose or business of the company, the registered agent name, and the address for service of process.

-The Articles of Organization also typically contain a statement that the organizer acts on behalf of all members in forming an LLC.
+The Articles of Organization also typically contain a statement that the organizer acts on behalf of all LLC members.

 Who Can Be an Organizer for an LLC?